seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 # Explain your SELENUIM test case design process
 TC1 - Login/Account
+The login process is a typical test case as there are many ways the output can differ based on the input.
+An account was initially created as both its own test, and to complete testing for login purposes.
+The account was used to successfully log in, and an incorrect attempt was made as well.

 TC2 - Search Functionality
+One of the main functions of a shopping website is the search functionality.
+For this test, we searched for an item that exists on the site, and an item that does not exist on the site.

 TC3 - Cart Functionality
+For this test, first, an empty cart was viewed.
+Then, we added an item from the main page to the cart, viewed it and selected the checkout button.

 TC4 - Browse Jerseys